Bohemian glass: History

 Bohemia, currently a part of the Czech Republic, became famous for its beautiful and colourful glass during the Renaissance.
 The history of Bohemian glass started with the abundant natural resources found in the countryside.
 Bohemian glass-workers discovered potash combined with chalk created a clear colourless glass that was more stable than glass from Italy.
 In the 16th century the term Bohemian crystal was used for the first time to distinguish its qualities from glass made elsewhere.
 This glass contained no lead as is commonly suspected.
 This Czech glass could be cut with a wheel.
-In addition, resources such as wood for firing the kilns and for burning down to ashes were used to create potash.
-There were also copious amounts of limestone and silica.
+Resources such as wood for firing the kilns and for burning down to ashes were used to create potash.
+There were copious amounts of limestone and silica.
 In the 17th century, Caspar Lehmann, gem cutter to Emperor Rudolf II in Prague, adapted to glass the technique of gem engraving with copper and bronze wheels.
-During the era, the Czech lands became the dominant producer of decorative glassware and the local manufacture of glass earned international reputation in high Baroque style from 1685 to 1750.
+During the era, the Czech lands became the dominant producer of decorative glassware, and the local manufacture of glass earned international reputation in high Baroque style from 1685 to 1750.

 Czech glassware became as prestigious as jewellery and was sought after by the wealthy and the aristocracy of the time.
-Czech crystal chandeliers could be found in the palaces of the French king Louis XV, Austrian empress Maria Theresa and Elizabeth of Russia.
+Czech crystal chandeliers could be found in the palaces of King Louis XV, Maria Theresa and Elizabeth of Russia.

 Bohemia turned out expert craftsmen who artfully worked with crystal.
 Bohemian crystal became famous for its excellent cut and engraving.
 They became skilled teachers of glass-making in neighbouring and distant countries.
+Lithyalin glass, a type of opaque decorative glass designed to imitate semiprecious stones, was invented by glassmaker Friedrich Egermann, who patented the process in 1828.
 By the middle of the 19th century, a technical glass-making school system was created that encouraged traditional and innovative techniques as well as thorough technical preparation.

 In the second half of the 19th century, Bohemia looked to the export trade and mass-produced coloured glass that was exported all over the world.
 Pairs of vases were produced either in a single colour of opaque glass or in two-colour cased glass.
 These were decorated in thickly enamelled flower subjects that were painted with great speed.
 Others were decorated with coloured lithographic prints copying famous paintings.
 These glass objects were made in huge quantities in large factories and were available by mail order throughout Europe and America.
 Many of them were not fine art but provided inexpensive decorative objects to brighten up ordinary homes.
 Reverse glass painting was also a Czech specialty.
 The image is carefully painted by hand on the back of a pane of glass, using a variety of techniques and materials, after which the painting is mounted in a bevelled wooden frame.